avdixit06/avdixit06/README.md

-# Hey, I'm Akshita Vinit Dixit 👋
+# Hey, I'm Akshita Vinit Dixit

-> *Turning raw data into financial insight — one model at a time.*

 🎓 **B.S.
 Statistics & Data Science** · IIT Kanpur
-📍 Kanpur, India
+📍 Mumbai, India

 Undergrad at one of India's premier institutions, working at the intersection of **statistical modelling**, **machine learning**, and **quantitative finance**.
 Building the toolkit to tackle real-world financial problems with rigorous data science.